 Please provide a reasoned justification for the proposed works.
-In order for the Planning Inspectorate to assess an application for demolition properly, it may be necessary to supply additional information such as a structural survey or other analysis of the character or appearance of the area or building.
-If you need more information please contact the Inspectorate.
+In order for the Council to assess an application for demolition properly, it may be necessary to supply additional information such as a structural survey or other analysis of the character or appearance of the area or building.
+If you need more information please contact your planning authority.